Practicum Guidelines and Procedures

-Should a student wish to withdraw from the practicum, or should an agency request that he student withdraw from the practicum, the following procedures are to be followed:
+Should a student wish to terminate a practicum, or should an agency request that the student terminate the practicum, the following procedures are to be followed:

-Please note: Only when students have withdrawn from their practicum using the procedures outlined below can they begin to pursue other practicum opportunities.
+Please note: Only when students have terminated their practicum using the procedures outlined below can they begin to pursue other practicum opportunities.

-2. The FFL is to hold meeting(s) with the student, the field instructor, and/or other appropriate persons such as the educational coordinator, to clarify the reasons for requesting withdrawal, the nature of the student’s learning needs, and the setting’s resources and ability to meet those learning needs.
+- The FFL is to hold meeting(s) with the student, the field instructor, and/or other appropriate persons such as the educational coordinator, to clarify the reasons for requesting termination, the nature of the student’s learning needs, and the setting’s resources and ability to meet those learning needs.
 The FFL is to document the process and outcome of these meetings.

-4. The FIFSW recognizes the right of the practice setting, after consultation with the agency director/educational coordinator, and the Practicum Office to terminate the practicum of individual students if the student’s behavior is unacceptable and/or client service/patient care is being compromised.
-In such circumstances the Practicum Office must be advised in writing of the reasons for this decision and action. (see the University of Toronto Standards of Professional Practice Behaviour for all Health Professional Students).
+- The FIFSW recognizes the right of the practice setting, after consultation with the agency director/educational coordinator, and the Practicum Office to terminate the practicum if the student’s behavior is unacceptable and/or client service/patient care is compromised.
+In such circumstances the Practicum Office must be advised in writing of the reasons for this decision and action.
+(See the University of Toronto Standards of Professional Practice Behaviour for all Health Professional Students).

-At the discretion of the Assistant Dean, Field Education and Associate Dean Academic, some of the student’s time in the first practicum may be credited to the student’s second practicum.
-In making this decision a variety of factors will be considered.
-The FFL will obtain independent reports upon termination of the practicum from the field instructor as well as the student that address:
+At the discretion of the Assistant Dean, Field Education and Associate Dean Academic, some of the student’s time in the terminated practicum may be credited to the student’s next practicum.
+(See section on “Grading” for further clarification.)

 A student may ask an agency employed field instructor to be a referee but such a reference will not be considered an official University reference.